KingLouie1994/example-portfolio/README.md

+# This is an example portfolio for a non existing person.
+I built it as part of a creative React course on the Internet.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).